LeahRoberts/atlasworkshop/_posts/2021-8-16-from-small-beginnings.md

 We are going to give you some time to explore Atlas and its features independently.
 This will help you get a better understanding of the platform, how to navigate it and what functions you can use to explore the data.

 To help this process, we have devised some simple questions to prompt you to explore Atlas.
-This should take about 30 minutes.
 When you are done, you can check your answers [here](https://leahroberts.github.io/atlasworkshop/answers/).

 1. **how many samples are there in total on Atlas?**